 - Forums & chatrooms – Engage with experienced traders, and have questions answered on everything from shorting gold ETFs, to forecasting prices.

-- PDFs – Learn to analyse historical data from the index over the last 50 years.
+- PDFs – Learn to analyze historical data from over the last 50 years.
 This could help you pick out telling patterns and prepare you for future price movement.

-The switched on day trader utilises a range of educational resources.
-That way when that next 52 week high comes around, they can call on in-depth knowledge to capitalise on its profit potential.
+The switched on day trader utilizes a range of educational resources, which are often offered by leading Hang Seng brokers.
+That way when that next 52 week high comes around, they can call on in-depth knowledge to capitalize on its profit potential.

 Once you have crafted an effective strategy for day trading the Hang Seng, you may want to consider automated trading.
 Once you have programmed your criteria, these algorithms and robots will enter and exit positions on your behalf.